 To show \eref{recurrent_xiq}, we use the recurrent relation in \eref{recurrent}, which gives us $\xi q_{k}(\xi) = a_k q_{k+1}(\xi) + a_{k-1} q_{k-1}(\xi)$.
 It follows that

-Note that the last term on the right-hand side of above expression is in $\dxi_{k-1}$ and thus in $\dxi_{k+1}$ (by \eref{dxi_p1}).
+Note that the last term on the right-hand side of above expression is in $\dxi_{k-1}$ and thus in $\dxi_{k+1}$ [by \eref{dxi_p1}].
 From \eref{recurrent_a}, we have $a_k^2 = (k+1) (1 + \mathcal{O}(1/d))$ and $a_k a_{k-1} = \sqrt{k(k+1)} (1 + \mathcal{O}(1/d))$.
 Thus, $a_k^2 \frac{q_{k+1,k+1}}{d^{(k+1)/2}} = (k+1) \frac{q_{k+1,k+1}}{d^{(k+1)/2}} + \dxi_{k+1}(\xi_1, \xi_2)$, and similarly, $a_k a_{k-1}\frac{q_{k-1,k+1} + q_{k+1,k-1}}{d^{(k+1)/2}} = \sqrt{k(k+1)}\frac{q_{k-1,k+1} + q_{k+1,k-1}}{d^{(k+1)/2}} + \dxi_{k+1}(\xi_1, \xi_2)$.

 Next, we show \eref{recurrent_sqrt}.
-Recall from the definition in \eref{rxi} that $\sqrt{1+d^{-1}} r^2(\xi) = 1-\xi^2/d$.
+Recall from the definition in \eref{rxi} that $\sqrt{1-d^{-1}} r^2(\xi) = 1-\xi^2/d$.
 Thus,

 where to reach \eref{recurrent_sqrt1}, we have applied the recurrent formula \eref{recurrent} twice.
-Here, we have assumed that $k \ge 3$.
-In fact, the formula is valid for all $k \in \N$, if we define $a_{-1} = a_{-2} = 0$ and $q_{-1}(\xi) = q_{-2}(\xi) = 0$.
+Here, we have assumed that $k \ge 3$, but the formula is valid for all $k \in \N$, if we define $a_{-1} = a_{-2} = 0$ and $q_{-1}(\xi) = q_{-2}(\xi) = 0$.
 Using \eref{recurrent_sqrt1}, we can write

-which then leads to \eref{recurrent_sqrt}, as $d/(d+1) = 1 + \mathcal{O}(1/d)$ and $[d/(d+1)]a_{k-1} a_k = \sqrt{k(k+1)} + \mathcal{O}(1/d)$. \end{proof}
+which then leads to \eref{recurrent_sqrt}, as $d/(d-1) = 1 + \mathcal{O}(1/d)$ and $[d/(d-1)]a_{k-1} a_k = \sqrt{k(k+1)} + \mathcal{O}(1/d)$. \end{proof}